KittyGiraudel/sass-guidelines/index.md

 If you ask me, the very first thing a styleguide should do is describe the usual guidelines to write code.

-When several developers are involved in writing CSS on the same project(s), it is only a matter of time before one of them starts doing things his own way.
+When several developers are involved in writing CSS on the same project(s), it is only a matter of time before one of them starts doing things their own way.
 Code guidelines are not only meant to prevent this, but also help when reading and updating of code, by making it look consistent.

 Roughly, we want (shamelessly inspired by [CSS Guidelines](http://cssguidelin.es/#syntax-and-formatting)):